 Summary of findings and recommendations on refugees and displaced people

-The following has been prepared as background material for the 2017 Conference and provides a summary of the findings and recommendations of an ICIHI report titled ‘Refugees: the dynamics of displacement’, published in 1985.
+The following was prepared as background material for the 2017 Conference and provides a summary of the findings and recommendations of an ICIHI report titled ‘Refugees: the dynamics of displacement’, published in 1985.

 The Commission felt that it was important to examine the different categories of displaced people and to raise public awareness of the humanitarian issues associated with each of them.
 It noted that in recent decades, the root causes of refugee and displacement problems have become more complex.
 People flee for a mixture of different reasons and it is becoming increasingly difficult to make a clear distinction between refugees and non-refugees on the basis of the criteria set out in the 1951 Refugee Convention.